-Incineration3 has, for example, increased by more than 15% since 2018 (16 Mt in 2022), and about 25% of plastics waste is still sent to landfill (7.6 Mt in 2022).
+Incineration has, for example, increased by more than 15% since 2018 (16 Mt in 2022), and about 25% of plastics waste is still sent to landfill (7.6 Mt in 2022).
 The report also confirms the growing competitiveness gap between Europe and the rest of the world which, unless addressed, will undermine the transition to a circular plastics economy.

 This number excludes pre-consumer recycled plastics content (pre-consumer recycled plastics from waste arising from the plastics production and converting processes).
 The "Plastics Transition" roadmap defines 'circular plastics' as an overarching term including post-consumer recycled plastics, plastics from bio-based feedstock, and from carbon-capture.
-To measure progress towards the 25% and 65% circular plastics content (area based for the plastics) and 2050 set in the roadmap, pre-consumer is excluded.
+To measure progress towards the 25% and 65% circular plastics content (pre-consumer recycled plastics, plastics from bio-based feedstock, and from carbon-capture.
+To measure progress towards the 25% and 65% circular plastics content ambitions by 2030 and 2050 set in the roadmap, pre-consumer is excluded.